 The lessons in Periods 5 and 6 reverse in odd and even weeks.
-Lessons for Senior students will finish at 3:25pm Monday to Friday.
+Lessons for Senior students will finish at 3:25pm Monday to Thursday and 3:07pm on Fridays.

 FIRST AID

 The First Aid room is situated adjacent to the Student Services Office and supervised by a member of staff with current Senior First Aid Qualifications.
 If a student becomes ill, a teacher will refer her to Student Services.